jasoncable/i-can-program-too/manuscript/Chapter13.md

 ## What is a generic?

 In the olden times, long ago, before millennials roamed the planet, reusable objects that could store and perform actions on all objects had to cast everything to and from `object`.
 With the .NET Framework 2.0 release Microsoft gave us generics.
 They are a language and runtime construct that allow us to treat all objects the same way without having to box and unbox constantly, which as we have seen, can be very error prone.
+It is also resource intensive.
 How do you always know that an array of objects is always of a certain type?
 Enter... generics.

 ## `List<T>`